Last month, I enjoyed a FABULOUS holiday in the incredibly beautiful Maldives. You can read my trip reports here:

 - Tip: receive free VIP amenities when booking via Virtuoso

-Nestled at the south end of the Maldives in the heart of the Indian Ocean, Jumeirah Dhevanafushi was created for life’s tranquil pleasures.
+Nestled at the south end of the Maldives in the heart of the Indian Ocean, Dhevanafushi was created for life’s tranquil pleasures.
 Stretched across two islands, this ultraluxe and enchanting hideaway offers everything you need to get away from it all.
 Lush foliage, crystal blue waters and stretches of white sandy beach create a sanctuary.
 It is no exaggeration to call this paradise.
 Jumeirah Dhevanafushi houses 21 island villas, each with its own private beach and pool.
 Over the water, you’ll find another 16 ocean villas with steps directly down to the deep and outdoor marble baths looking out the horizon.
-Here, guests can delight their senses with the sumptuous menus of the resort’s three restaurants.
+In September 2017, the management of the resort changed from Jumeirah to AccorHotels.

 In this review (more info and photos below my Youtube clip and slideshow):

 - Pros & things I like

 - Tips for future guests & save money

 - My review of other luxury resorts in the Maldives

 - Dhevanafushi enjoys one of the world’s most remote locations, on the heart-shaped Meradhoo island which is set in the extraordinary beauty of the Gaafu Alifu Atoll, 400 km (250 mi) south from the capital Male and just 70 km (43 mi) north of the Equator.
 Getting there requires a 55-minute domestic flight to Kaadedhdhoo Airport followed by a 20-minute speedboat ride, but once you arrive, you will be overwhelmed by a secluded world of breathtaking luxury.
 The resort takes care of the booking of your domestic plane tickets, so there’s nothing you have nothing to worry about regarding the transfer.